AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DataViewsAPIOverview/Resolved_Data_View_API.md

 "Preserve" to use cached information, if available.
 This is the default value.

 `[optional] int skip`
-An optional parameter representing the zero-based offset of the first group to retrieve.
+An optional parameter representing the zero-based offset of the first data item to retrieve.
 If not specified, a default value of 0 is used.

 `[optional] int count`
-An optional parameter representing the maximum number of groups to retrieve.
+An optional parameter representing the maximum number of data items to retrieve.
 If not specified, a default value of 100 is used.

 ### Response
 The response includes a status code and, in most cases, a body.